How to extract your profits from your limited company – a simple guide

 How do you extract money from your limited company?

 If the company would be liable to tax under IR35 then a salary should be paid and there is little scope to pay dividends.
 Otherwise, salary should be paid up to the secondary threshold for NIC if you are a sole employee or up to the income tax personal allowance threshold if there are two or more employees (including yourself) assuming that the company has sufficient funds.
-If you have no other earnings then you should pay at least above the lower earnings limit (currently £120 per week) to ensure that you get your state pension credit.
+If you have no other earnings then you should pay at least above the lower earnings limit (£123 per week from 6th April 2022, £120 per week for 2021/22) to ensure that you get your state pension credit.

 3. Reimbursement of expenses